Broccoli Sprouts | The What, Why & How

 A clinical trial involving 300 Chinese residents in one of the most polluted regions in China ate a half cup of a broccoli sprout beverage and saw "rapid, significant, and sustained higher level of excretion of benzene, a known human carcinogen, and acrolein, a lung irritant."

 Several studies have "documented the cancer-preventive activity."
-Sulforaphane has been given great attention as its "ability to simultaneously modulate multiple cellular targets involved in cancer development, including (i) DNA protection by modulating carcinogen-metabolizing enzymes and blocking the action of mutagens; (ii) inhibition of cell proliferation and induction of apoptosis, thereby retarding or eliminating clonal expansion of initiated, transformed, and/or neoplastic cells; (iii) inhibition of neoangiogenesis, progression of benign tumors to malignant tumors, and metastasis formation.
+Sulforaphane has been given great attention to its "ability to simultaneously modulate multiple cellular targets involved in cancer development, including (i) DNA protection by modulating carcinogen-metabolizing enzymes and blocking the action of mutagens; (ii) inhibition of cell proliferation and induction of apoptosis, thereby retarding or eliminating the clonal expansion of initiated, transformed, and/or neoplastic cells; (iii) inhibition of neoangiogenesis, progression of benign tumors to malignant tumors, and metastasis formation.
 SFN is, therefore, able to prevent, delay, or reverse preneoplastic lesions, as well as to act on cancer cells as a therapeutic agent.
-Taking into account this evidence and its favorable toxicological profile, SFN can be viewed as a conceptually promising agent in cancer prevention and/or therapy."
+Considering this evidence and its favorable toxicological profile, SFN can be viewed as a conceptually promising agent in cancer prevention and/or therapy."

 Broccoli Sprouts & Dogs